-Opening Remarks by Adele Racine
+Adele Racine

 Adele is a daughter, sister, mother of one living adult and four sky babies.
 Adele's life experiences have been her greatest teachers.
-She began her formal journey in Health and Wellness almost 30 years ago when wellness was a newer term being explored.
-She first made her drum twenty years ago and connected with her Métis heritage.
+She began her formal journey in Health and Wellness almost 30 years ago when wellness was a newer word being tossed around.
+Made her drum twenty years ago and connected with her Métis heritage.
 Over the years Adele has been a drum carrier and a drum circle facilitator and has shared beautiful medicine with thousands of hearts.

-Adele is also a Horse Medicine Guide who rescued two horses in 2016.
+Adele is also a Horse Medicine Guide who rescued two horses

+in 2016.
 Up until Covid she worked to help many connect with their own intuition and super powers.
 Adele knows first hand the powerful ability we have as humans to heal and feel whole once again.